-Mr. Patran is a poor lawyer from a small village in the Lower Normandy region of France.
-At that time, the national system was gradually being established and lawyers with formal education were beginning to appear.
-Unfortunately, Mr. Patran belongs to the previous generation of lawyers who did not receive such specialized education.
-Naturally, he was losing his job to properly educated people and lived a poor life, and both he and his wife were wearing clothes with holes in them.
-So Mr. Patran came up with a plan and went to Guillaume Joceaulme, a cloth merchant, to flatter him and persuade him to sell six yards of high-quality fabric on credit.
+Master Pathelin is a poor lawyer in a small village in France’s Lower Normandy region.
+At the time, national institutions were gradually becoming established and formally educated lawyers were beginning to appear.
+Unfortunately, Pathelin belongs to the previous generation of lawyers and has no such professional education.
+Naturally, properly trained lawyers take his work, leaving him so poor that both he and his wife wear clothes full of holes.
+Pathelin therefore devises a scheme.
+He visits the cloth merchant Guillaume Joceaulme, flatters him lavishly, and persuades him to sell 6 yards of fine fabric on credit.

-Then, a shepherd named Thibaut comes to M. Patrin for help.
-He has stolen and eaten Guillaume's sheep, and is found out and sued.
-He comes to M. Patrin to defend him.
-It's been a while since he's had a job like this, and of course M. Patrin accepts.
-He orders Thibaut to only say "meh" in court, like a sheep bleating.
-He plans to get through the trial by pretending to be a madman.
+Then the shepherd Thibaud comes to ask Pathelin for help.
+He has stolen and eaten Guillaume’s sheep, been discovered, and is now being sued.
+He wants Pathelin to defend him.
+It is Pathelin’s first work in a long time, so of course he accepts.
+He orders Thibaud to say nothing in court except “Baa,” like a sheep.
+The idea is to survive the trial by pretending to be insane.

-At the trial, Guillaume discovers that Thibaut's lawyer is Médecin Patrin in disguise.
-He tries to tell the judge both that Médecin Patrin cheated him out of his fabric and that Thibaut stole his sheep, but his story gets mixed up and doesn't go well.
-Meanwhile, when asked to testify, Thibaut only says "Mée."
-Médecin Patrin's ploy works perfectly, and Thibaut is acquitted safely (?).
-Médecin Patrin then demands Thibaut's legal fees.
-However, Thibaut still only says "Mée."
-Realizing that Médecin Patrin's groundbreaking tactic is now being used against him, Médecin Patrin gives up and goes home.
+At the trial, Guillaume discovers that Thibaud’s disguised counsel is Pathelin.
+He tries to tell the judge both that Pathelin swindled him out of the cloth and that Thibaud stole his sheep, but the stories become hopelessly tangled.
+Meanwhile, whenever asked to testify, Thibaud says only “Baa.”
+Pathelin’s scheme succeeds perfectly, and Thibaud is safely (?) acquitted.
+Pathelin then asks Thibaud for his legal fee.
+But Thibaud still says nothing except “Baa”!
+Realizing that his groundbreaking tactic is now being used against him, Pathelin gives up and goes home.

-- Guillemette – Mr. Patrin's wife.
-She pretends that Mr. Patrin is ill and deceives Guillaume.
+- Guillemette — Pathelin’s wife.
+She pretends that Pathelin is ill and deceives Guillaume.

-- Guillaume Joceaulme - A tailor who sells fabrics to Mr. Patrin.
-He is a very dishonest man, but this time he is deceived.
+- Guillaume Joceaulme — the cloth merchant who sells fabric to Pathelin.
+A thoroughly dishonest man, but this time he is the one deceived.

 French lyrics: